Jebet812/Notes/AWS-CCP.md

 5. **Amazon Lex:** conversion interface service that one can build voice and text chatbots.
 6. **Amazon Personalize:** real time recommendation service.
 Technology used in Amazon to shop.
 7. **Amazon Polly:** text-speech service.
 Upload text and audio file spoken by synthesized voice is generated.
 8. **Amazon Rekognition:** image and voice recognition service.
-Analyze images and videos to detect and label obbjects.
+Analyze images and videos to detect and label objects.
 9. **Amazon Transcribe:** speech to text service.
 10. **Amazon Textract:** automatically extracts text, handwriting, and data from scanned documents
 11. **Amazon Translate:** neural machine learning translation service.